-First contract: expansion of the elementary school in St. Bernard, QC
+First contract: expansion of an elementary school in St. Bernard, QC.

 In 1970, Pomerleau started growing fast and established its reputation as a seasoned construction company.
 Throughout the decade, Pomerleau became one of the two largest builders of regional shopping centres in Quebec using the design-build delivery method.

-The company even took its expertise to Newfoundland.
-Pomerleau began building regional administrative centres for Hydro-Québec under the design-build-lease formula, a precursor to the current public-private partnership.
+The company even took its expertise to Newfoundland to build a shopping centre in design-build mode.
+Pomerleau also began building regional administrative centres for Hydro-Québec under the design-build-lease formula, a precursor to the current public-private partnership.
 Pomerleau diversified as it grew, and focused on vertical integration, creating companies to complete its offering.

 In 1980, the construction market was booming.
 For Pomerleau, this led to the opening of two offices: Montreal in 1980 and Quebec City in 1988.
 The acquisition of several companies secured Pomerleau’s leadership position in the province.

-Wins contract for the construction of Montreal’s tallest building: The 56-storey Le 1000 de la Gauchetière
+Pomerleau wins contract for the construction of Montreal’s tallest building: the 56-storey Le 1000 de la Gauchetière.

-This was the decade when Hervé’s sons, Pierre and Francis, both of them with engineering degrees and MBAs, took the wheel.
+This was the decade when Hervé’s sons, Pierre, and Francis, who both haveengineering degrees and MBAs, took the wheel.